ChoiConrad/CSC680-IOS-App-Dev-Project/README.md

  This calculator will do everything a loan calculator will do but on the cellphone.
 This idea stemmed from when I was buying a Car and was trying to find out my monthly payment.

 ### Features for Loan Calculator:
-The features of this application is to calculate monthly payments, time remaining on payments, Total money spent with the APR and compare it to buying it outright.
+The features of this application is to calculate monthly payments, time remaining on payments, Total money spent with the interest and compare it to buying it outright.
 However if a user wishes to have, for example certain monthly payment the app will offer how to achieve the certain monthly payments. the suggested payments will be structured suggested to least suggested in terms of suggested finance decisions.
 This application will be implementing the Worst UI.

 ### Rough UI of the Applications